MariliaMJ/TestWithMocha/README.md

 # TestWithMocha
-studies of tests using mocha for javaScript according to pluralsight lectures.
+studies of tests using mocha, with Node.Js.